 Finland is looking to scrap individual welfare benefits and replace them with a universal basic income available to all Finns, regardless of how much they earn.

-Here in the UK, a basic income was proposed by the Green Party in their 2015 General Election Manifesto, with the claim that it would save the UK £163million annually in terms of welfare payouts.
+Here in the UK, a basic income was proposed by the Green Party in their 2015 General Election Manifesto, with the claim that it would save the UK £163 million [$244 million] annually in terms of welfare payouts.

-VICE spoke to Professor Guy Standing, an expert in labour economics at the University of London.
+VICE spoke to Professor Guy Standing, an expert in labor economics at the University of London.
 Co-founder of the Basic Income Earth Network, he's been advising the Finnish Government on their proposals.

 VICE: Hi Professor Standing.
 Why do people want basic incomes?
 Surely we should only give people benefits if they're in need?